beyondeye/kotlin_is_dart/docs/index.md

 a developer coming from a Kotlin background should focus on.
 The basic Dart syntax is very similar to Java.
 We are not going too much to point out differences between the two languages that are related to this.
+This document is based on Dart version 2.18.0 and Kotlin 1.7.10

 ## Hello World
 ```kotlin title="Kotlin"